Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 | Input values   |                                      |
 |                | Record changes                       |

-This use case allows users to input custom lat long co-ordinates through the command line.
+This use case allows users to input custom latitude and longitude co-ordinates through the command line.

 #### Automated parameter varying